-• Clear Cycle Alarm: Resets the ECO Cycle Alarm.
+- Clear Cycle Alarm: Resets the ECO Cycle Alarm.
 The only selection is Yes.
-Once Yes is selected and confirmed, the alarm resets.
+Once Yes is selected and confirmed, the alarm resets - Min Charge: If battery current is above this setting, then ECO Mode will be exited due to battery charging. - Min Discharge: If battery current is below this setting, then ECO Mode will be exited due to battery discharging.